Public Harassment On The Job? Employer Responsibilities & Liabilities

 While the law recognizes that employers cannot prevent all acts of harassment by a third party, a negligence standard applies to an employer’s potential liability.
 In other words, an employer may be held liable to the extent it knew—or should have known—of the third party’s conduct and then failed to take immediate and appropriate action to stop it.

 As a result, an employer’s first focus should be on prevention of harassment.
 This means having written policies, as well as training, that anticipates and addresses potential third party harassment risks.
-“Every state has an equal employment opportunity (EEO) agency that provides guidance in this area,” says Shaw. “[Additionally], employers should partner with experienced employment law counsel to ensure their policies are focused on prevention.”
+“Every state has an equal employment opportunity (EEO) agency that provides guidance in this area,” says Shaw. “, employers should partner with experienced employment law counsel to ensure their policies are focused on prevention.”
 Employers should also consider informing customers of their expectations regarding conduct and address in contracts the rights and responsibilities in the event of an incident or claim.

 Responding to Employee Concerns